Locations:

 Will my child need more heart surgeries?

-Some babies with transposition of the great arteries or other congenital heart disease treatments may need another procedure to correct later problems.
-The most common procedures are to restore their heart’s rhythm in circumstances where a VSD was repaired or to repair heart valves.
+Yes, your child may need more surgery later.
+The most common procedures are to restore their heart’s rhythm after a VSD repair or to repair heart valves.

 Is there a risk for endocarditis?

 Endocarditis is an infection that happens when bacteria enter your heart.
-It’s more common in people with heart conditions, such as d-TGA.
+It’s more common in people with heart conditions, like TGA.
 People who had transposition surgery may need to take antibiotics before dental procedures.

 See a healthcare provider if your baby has: